A city trip can be loads of fun. On the other hand, nature trips are the ones that recharge you and leave you with a peaceful mind. 🙂

 Triglav NP in Slovenia has a little of everything.
 You can find a range of waterfalls, gorges, glacier lakes, and dangerously looking mountain peaks.
 The highest peak, Triglav, is over 2800 m high.

-This park is a protected area and chances are good for spotting wildlife during hikes in the area.
+This park is a protected area and chances are good for spotting wildlife during hikes here.
 You can split up larger hikes and spend the night in mountain cabins along the trails.

 Highlights of Triglav National Park are the nearby Lake Bled, Vintgar Gorge, Savica waterfall, and the many lakes.
 This park is perfect for outdoor activities like hiking, rafting, canyoning, mountaineering, …